9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

   {#Table 6.4.
 Conversion Between Numeric Types}

-For an extended example demonstrating the use of these numeric type classes, see [the section called \"Extended example: Numeric Types\"](13-data-structures.org::*Extended example: Numeric Types)
+For an extended example demonstrating the use of these numeric type classes, see [the section called "Extended example: Numeric Types"](13-data-structures.org::*Extended example: Numeric Types)

 ### Equality, Ordering, and Comparisons

-We\'ve already talked about the arithmetic operators such as `+` that can be used for all sorts of different numbers.
+We've already talked about the arithmetic operators such as `+` that can be used for all sorts of different numbers.
 But there are some even more widely-applied operators in Haskell.
 The most obvious, of course, are the equality tests: `==` and `/=`.
 These operators are defined in